DataWaveProject/newCAM_emulation/README.md

-# Overview
-The repository contains the code to train a neural network to emulate the gravity wave drag (GWD) in the WACCM simulation.
-The code aims trains a pytorch Feed Forward network (FF)

 # newCAM-Emulation
 This is a DNN written with PyTorch to Emulate the gravity wave drag (GWD, both zonal and meridional ) in the WACCM Simulation.